Importance of Workplace Safety

 What OSHA Violations Look Like

 While the laws are designed to protect workers from getting injured, all too often they are not enforced or are flagrantly ignored by companies and property owners.
-Our industrial accident attorneys have, unfortunately, tried many cases in which a worker was injured after a work-site fire because the exit routes were either blocked or insufficient in number.
-Too often companies put worker safety behind profits.
+Our attorneys have, unfortunately, tried many cases in which a worker was injured after a work-site fire because the exit routes were either blocked or insufficient in number.
+Too often, companies put worker safety behind profits.
 We cannot rely solely on OSHA to police dangerous work practices.
-When companies fail to provide escape routes and their workers get burned, then we need to hold those companies responsible.
+When companies fail to provide escape routes, and their workers get burned, then we need to hold those companies responsible.
 Too many workers have been hurt or killed while the companies cover up their misdeeds and continue to profit.

 Machines, equipment, tools, and vehicles should be maintained regularly or whenever a test or signal indicates that a repair is needed.
-Floors, stairs, guardrails, and other features should be regularly maintained as well.
+Floors, stairs, guardrails, and other features should be periodically maintained as well.
 Defective machinery can cause catastrophic injuries.

 Improper maintenance can lead to forklifts, steers, cranes, or derricks experiencing problems with: